 The criminal code specifies a presumption of innocence.
-There are no jury trials.
-Most trials officially are open to the public, although access was sometimes restricted.
+There were no jury trials.
+Most trials were officially open to the public, although access was sometimes restricted.
 Judges may close trials in exceptional cases, such as those involving state secrets, or to protect victims and witnesses.
-As in the previous year, judges generally permitted international observers to observe proceedings without requiring written permission from the Supreme Court or court chairman.
-Authorities generally announced trials only one or two days before they began, and hearings frequently were postponed numerous times.
+As in the previous year, judges generally permitted international observers at proceedings without requiring written permission from the Supreme Court or court chairman, but there were reports of judges arbitrarily closing proceedings, even in civil cases.
+Authorities generally announced trials only one or two days before they began, and hearings were frequently postponed numerous times.

-Defendants have the right to attend court proceedings, confront witnesses, and present evidence, but judges declined defense motions to summon additional witnesses or to enter into the record evidence supporting the defendant.
-In the vast majority of criminal cases brought to court, the verdict was guilty.
-Defendants have the right to hire an attorney, and the system worked reasonably well with the exception of some human rights activists, who encountered difficulties finding lawyers to represent them.
-The government provides legal counsel without charge when necessary.
+Defendants have the right to attend court proceedings, confront witnesses, and present evidence, but judges declined defense motions to summon additional witnesses or to enter evidence supporting the defendant into the record.
+In the vast majority of criminal cases brought to trial, the verdict was guilty.
+Defendants have the right to hire an attorney, and the system worked reasonably well although some human rights activists encountered difficulties finding legal representation.
+The government provided legal counsel without charge when necessary.
 According to reports, state-appointed defense attorneys routinely acted in the interest of the government rather than of their clients because of their reliance on the state for a livelihood.

-The law provides a right of appeal to all defendants, but appeals rarely resulted in reversals of convictions.
+The law provides a right of appeal to defendants; appeals rarely resulted in reversals of convictions.
 In some cases, however, appeals resulted in reduced or suspended sentences.

 Political Prisoners and Detainees

-Most international and domestic human rights organizations estimated that authorities held hundreds of prisoners on political grounds, but some groups asserted that the number was in the thousands.
-The government asserted that these individuals were convicted for violating the law.
-Officials released three high-profile prisoners–Abdubannob Akhmedov, Mamadali Makhmudov, and Gulnaza Yuldasheva–during the year.
+Most international and domestic human rights organizations estimated that authorities held hundreds of prisoners on political grounds, but some groups asserted the number was in the thousands.
+The government maintained that these individuals were convicted of violating the law.
+Officials released five high-profile prisoners—Nabijon Juraboev, Nematjon Siddikov, Hasan Choriev, Isok Abdullaev, and Abdurasul Khudoynazarov–– during the year.
+Abdurasul Khudoynazarov and Hasan Choriev, both released due to illness, died within one and two months of their release, respectively.
 Family members of several political prisoners reported abuse in prison and deterioration of the prisoners’ health.

 Civil Judicial Procedures and Remedies

 Although the constitution provides for it, the judiciary is not independent or impartial in civil matters.
-Citizens may file suit in civil courts, if appropriate, on cases of alleged human rights violations by officials, excluding investigators, prosecutors, and judges, who fall under different legal procedures.
+Citizens may file suit in civil courts for alleged human rights violations by officials, excluding investigators, prosecutors, and judges, who fall under different legal procedures.
 There were isolated reports that bribes to judges influenced civil court decisions.

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence

-Although the constitution and law forbid such actions, authorities did not respect prohibitions against arbitrary interference.
+Although the constitution and law forbid such actions, authorities did not respect these prohibitions.
 The law requires that prosecutors approve requests for a search warrant for electronic surveillance, but there is no provision for judicial review of such warrants.

 There were reports that police and other security forces entered the homes of human rights activists and members of some religious groups without a warrant.
 On multiple occasions members of Protestant and other minority churches who held worship services in private homes reported that armed security officers raided services and detained and fined church members for religious activity deemed illegal under the administrative or criminal code.
-Among such incidents were raids that occurred in Samarkand in February; Nukus, Tashkent, and Mubarek (Kashkardaryo Region) in March; and in the village of Tuyabuguz in Urtachirchik District of Tashkent Region in June.
+Among such incidents were raids in Samarkand and Tashkent in March and in Bukhara in April.

 Human rights activists and political opposition figures generally assumed that security agencies covertly monitored their telephone calls and activities.

 The government continued to use an estimated 12,000 neighborhood committees (mahallas) as a source of information on potential extremists.
-Committees served varied social support functions, but they also functioned as a link among local society, government, and law enforcement.
-Mahalla committees in rural areas tended to be more influential than those in cities.
+The committees served varied social support functions, but they also functioned as a link from local society to government and law enforcement.
+Mahallas in rural areas tended to be more influential than those in cities.

 There continued to be credible reports that police, employers, and mahalla committees harassed family members of human rights activists.
-Examples included harassment directed against family members of human rights activists Larisa Grigoriyeva, Tatyana Dovlatova, Adelaida Kim, and disability rights activist Nargis Ziyavatdinova.
+Examples included harassment directed against family members of human rights activists Uktam Pardaev, and Gulshan Karaeva.

 Section 2.
 Respect for Civil Liberties, Including: